Coco887/Cocoeo/README.md

 --------------------------------------------------------------------------------------------------------

-Use max 8 workers, lower it if crash.</br>
+THREADS: Use max 8 workers, lower it if crash.</br>
 line 33  --------   THREADS = 8

 --------------------------------------------------------------------------------------------------------